Double-City/Double-City.github.io/_pages/about.md

   - /about.html
 ---

-I am an undergraduate student interested in Cryptography and Secure Multi-Party Computation .
+I am from [John Hopcraft Honors Class](https://jhc.sjtu.edu.cn), and I am an undergraduate student interested in Cryptography and Secure Multi-Party Computation.
 I'm looking for opportunities participating in projects focused on practical applications or algorithm enhancements in multi-party secure computation or other related works.

 You can find my CV here: [Shuangcheng Liu's Curriculum Vitae](../assets/Curriculum_Vitae.pdf).